BlendedSiteGenerator/Blended/README.md

 # Blended
 Blended is a static website generator written in Python and licensed under the GPL 3.0 open-source license.
+It uses the Jinja2 templating language and has full support for HTML, Markdown, Textile, reStructuredText, Jade, Microsoft Word, and Plain Text documents.
+In addition, Blended has tools to support easy website management such as direct-to-server FTP transfer.

 ## Projects That Use Blended